How Often Should You Pressure Wash Your Houston Home? (2026 Schedule)

 For a typical single-family home in the Houston metro area:

-That's the baseline.
-Properties with heavy tree cover, properties closer to Buffalo Bayou or the Gulf, and properties in older neighborhoods like The Heights or Montrose typically need cleaning more often.
-Neighborhoods like The Woodlands, Cypress, and Spring with newer Hardie board construction can sometimes stretch the timeline a bit longer.
+That is the baseline.
+Properties with heavy tree cover, properties closer to Buffalo Bayou or the Gulf, and properties in older neighborhoods like The Heights or Montrose may need review more often.
+Neighborhoods like The Woodlands, Cypress, and Spring with newer Hardie board construction may be able to stretch the timeline longer when shade and staining are lighter.

 Why Houston Is Different

-Three things make Houston tougher on home exteriors than almost any other major US city:
+Three conditions make Houston tougher on home exteriors than many drier markets:

 1. Humidity

-Houston averages 75% relative humidity year-round, with morning readings often above 90%.
-That moisture creates the ideal environment for mold, mildew, and algae growth.
-We covered the science in detail in our Houston humidity guide.
-The short version: organisms grow on your home every day of the year, not just spring and summer.
+Houston often sees high relative humidity and damp morning conditions.
+That moisture creates favorable conditions for mold, mildew, and algae growth.
+We covered the surface-planning details in our Houston humidity guide.
+The short version: organic growth is not limited to spring and summer.

 2. Pollen